Transfer pricing: Its increasing importance to tax authorities and to businesses

 - Intangible property owners own, protect and defend a multinational's significant (non-routine) intangible assets

 A principal is responsible for directing and managing the activities undertaken by the other entities.
 The principal makes strategic decisions, and bears the reward or penalty for the outcome of these decisions.
-The principal frequently owns intangible property
+The principal typically owns important intangible property.

 After identifying each entity's primary activities, the MNC gathers financial data that identifies the value of the transaction flows and the return attributed to each participant.
 Depending on the specific transaction and the data, a transfer pricing method will be selected whereby the MNC's intercompany transaction is compared to the most relevant comparable benchmark data.